You're ready to quit opiates, and you know medication-assisted treatment is right for you. But how can you afford the Suboxone prescription?

 Many of us here at Workit who have gone through medication-assisted treatment ourselves found it helpful to remember to view the price of the medications in contrast to the price of our addictions, which were quite costly both financially and in a ton of other ways.

 Workit Wisdom: Do a comparison - how much you spent on street drugs, to how much you're spending on Suboxone and treatment.
 You might be surprised at your savings.
+Take our quiz to find out how much your opiate addiction costs.

 6. Keep it legal.
 You deserve it.